Spoon River College: Campus

 The Spoon River College main campus is on 160 acre of land four miles from the city of Canton, Illinois.
 In 1984, a second location, known as the Macomb Campus, was opened in Macomb, Illinois, and occupies the old Macomb High School building.
-The building required extensive renovation which took ten-years and $2.6 million to complete.
+Since that time, over $3 million has been invested in renovating the building.

-In addition to these two large campuses, the college holds for-credit classes at learning centers in Havana, Illinois and Rushville, Illinois.
+In addition to these two campuses, the college holds for-credit classes at learning centers in Havana, Illinois and Rushville, Illinois.
 Spoon River College also holds non-credit and career development classes at two Community Outreach Centers in Macomb and Canton, Illinois.

 High demand for both credit and non-classes and training at the Macomb Campus has led to the building of an expansion center.
 The $2.2 million phase one portion of the project was completed in August 2009.
-A $10 million expansion is planned for the extension center in the near future.
+An $18 million expansion is planned for the extension center in the near future.

-Spoon River College operates a satellite campus at the local Illinois River Correctional Center under contract with the Illinois Department of Corrections.
-SRC holds vocational and rehabilitative classes at the IDOC facility, closed to the public.

 Academics and demographics

 Spoon River College is accredited by the Higher Learning Commission.

 Spoon River College has transfer agreements with four-year colleges and universities such as Western Illinois University, Southern Illinois University Carbondale, and University of Illinois Springfield, as a part of the Illinois Articulation Initiative (IAI), a statewide transfer agreement which ensures general education credits are transferable among more than 100 participating college or universities in Illinois.
 SRC has a specific dual-enrollment compact with Western Illinois University that began in 1998.
 The agreement between the schools permits students at SRC to transition into WIU through a pre-defined curriculum and automatic transfer protocol between institutions.
 In addition to the IAI, SRC offers students a bachelor's degree completion program that allows students to enroll in one of nine participating institutions and take classes at local SRC campuses or online.
 There are two primary educational tracks at SRC: Transfer Programs, and Career Educational Programs.
-The two educational tracks offer a total of 35 associate degree programs, and 36 certificate programs.
+Transfer students at SRC can earn an Associate in Arts (AA) or an Associate in Science (AS) with over 30 different areas of concentration.
+Career program students at SRC can earn an Associate in Applied Science (AAS) Degree in eight areas, an Associate Degree in Nursing (ADN), or Certificates in over 30 areas.